 Streptococcus Mutans: Where And How To Confront It

 Many types of bacteria, both good and bad, are always present in your mouth.
 Streptococcus mutans is a bacteria that naturally forms in your mouth and can build up on the surfaces of teeth at any age - from infancy before baby teeth erupt and even in adults who have had their permanent teeth for decades.
 This bacteria can be harmful, as it is the main contributor to tooth decay and cavities.
 But how do S.mutan bacteria do this?
 When you eat sugary foods, the streptococcus bacteria break down the sugar and use it to produce acids that attack tooth enamel.

 Although this bacteria is naturally present in the mouth, there are some things you can start doing to reduce S.mutans and prevent cavities.

-- Floss every day to clean in between teeth, where S. mutans can spread beyond a brush's normal reach
+- Clean between your teeth with interdental brushes, floss, or water flossers, where S. mutans can spread beyond a brush's normal reach

 - Keep up with your regular dental checkups